paper-leaf/alton/README.md

 Good question.
 Here's why Alton rules:

 1. The **Bookend** functionality.
 This allows you to [NATE FILL THIS SHIT OUT] which is awesome because [NATE FILL THIS SHIT OUT].
 [Here's a demo of Bookend.](#)
 2. The **Header Scroll** functionality.
-This allows you to scrolljack *only* the "Hero Section", wherein the page will scroll to the top of the next section, then re-enable native scrolling for the rest of the page.
+This allows you to scrolljack *only* the "Hero Section", wherein the page will scrolljack to the top of the section following the topmost Hero Section, then re-enable native scrolling for the rest of the page.
 [Here's a demo of Header Scroll.](#)
 3. The plugin uses **100% height** containers for full-screen presentation; it's great for impactful presentation.
 4. You have options for a couple different layouts right out of the box.
 5. It's lightweight, easy to implement, and not CPU intensive.